Support Page Content

 Over the coming months, President Nelsen, the Cabinet, and other senior leaders will have the opportunity to review the plan, reflect on the opportunities for transformational change it presents, and begin to devise ways of how to move the work forward.
 In fall 2021 when students and faculty return to campus, we will opportunities to come together to discuss the plan, determine immediate and long-term goals, and implementation efforts will begin in earnest.

-Learn more about the Antiracism and Inclusive Campus Plan framework
+The initial Antiracism and Inclusive Campus Plan framework

 Feedback, questions or concerns about the Framework or the planning process should be directed to firstname.lastname@example.org.